morganjroberts/open-UST/docs/plan.md

 - breast ultrasound with UST overview/background NOT DONE
 - further reading NOT DONE
   - IUS video links embeded
-- readme on repo - this is just the home page.
+- readme on repo - this is just the home/about page.
 - add overview section to each page
+- getting started page

 Next most important is adding pictures